Thursday of the Second Week of Lent

 Jeremiah 17:5-10 + Luke 16:19-31

-The person whose hope is the Lord “is like a tree planted beside the waters.”
+The person whose hope is the Lord “is like a tree planted beside the waters”.
 When was the last time that you were profoundly thirsty?
-Of course I hope you haven’t, but have you ever experienced dehydration?
-What is such an experience a metaphor for in our spiritual life?
+Have you ever experienced dehydration?
+How is such an experience a metaphor for our spiritual life?

 One of the truths that we see in meditating on the image of “a tree planted beside the waters” is that it is rooted—physically and metaphysically—in the soil.
-The “waters” (perhaps a river) soak through the soil, into the roots, and so nourish the tree.
-And so in the light of Jeremiah’s words from our First Reading today, you might pray over this question: “What is the soil of your spiritual life?”
+The “waters”, perhaps from a river, soak through the soil, into the roots, and so nourish the tree.
+So in the light of Jeremiah’s words from our First Reading today, you might pray over this question: “What is the soil of your spiritual life?”